10 Signs You’re Dating an Avoidant Partner (and What to Do)

 Know what you can and can’t change

 You can create conditions that make it easier for an avoidant partner to open up.
 You cannot do the inner work for them.
-Healing avoidant attachment requires the avoidant person to want it and to engage with it — ideally with the support of a therapist who understands attachment.
+Healing avoidant attachment requires the avoidant person to want it and to actively engage with it — ideally with the support of a therapist who understands attachment.

 If your partner shows no interest in growing, that’s important information about the relationship’s potential.